Sleightttt/Sleightttt.github.io/README.txt

 ## Overview

 This is the portfolio site for Brennan Cota, a Full Stack Software Engineer.
-The site showcases Brennan's skills, projects, and provides information about him.
+The site showcases my skills, projects, and provides information about me.

 ## Table of Contents